KM3NeT - neutrino

 A Letter of Intent for KM3NeT 2.0

-bob2_for_website 28 Jan 2016 -Today, scientists of the KM3NeT Collaboration have announced KM3NeT 2.0, their ambition for the immediate future to further exploit the clear waters of the deep Mediterranean Sea for the detection of cosmic and atmospheric neutrinos.
-The published Letter of Intent details the science performance as well as the technical design of the KM3NeT 2.0 infrastructure.
+28 Jan 2016 -Today, scientists of the KM3NeT Collaboration have announced KM3NeT 2.0, their ambition for the immediate future to further exploit the clear waters of the deep Mediterranean Sea for the detection of cosmic and atmospheric neutrinos.
+Read more

 Nobel prize for discovery of neutrino oscillations